sinjinablueshirt/61040-portfolio/assignments/assignment2/concepts.md

 &nbsp;&nbsp;&nbsp;&nbsp;**requires** a user exists that has a username and password that matches the passed in username and password\
 &nbsp;&nbsp;&nbsp;&nbsp;**effects** returns the user that has a username and password that matches the passed in username and password

+&nbsp;&nbsp;deleteUser(username: String, password: String)\
+&nbsp;&nbsp;&nbsp;&nbsp;**requires** a user exists that has a username and password that matches the passed in username and password\
+&nbsp;&nbsp;&nbsp;&nbsp;**effects** deletes the user that has a username and password that matches the passed in username and password

+&nbsp;&nbsp;changePassword(username: String, oldPassword: String, newPassword: String)\
+&nbsp;&nbsp;&nbsp;&nbsp;**requires** a user exists that has a username and password that matches the passed in username and oldPassword\
+&nbsp;&nbsp;&nbsp;&nbsp;**effects** changes the user's password to newPassword

 ### Concept 2
 **concept** TagSearch[Object]

-**purpose** to organize and retrieve objects based on associated tags
+**purpose** to classify objects with descriptors so they can be easily retrieved later.

 **principle** when an object is registered, the user can attach tags to that object.
-They can search for objects that have a specific tag attached.
+Additional tags can be attached or removed later.
+They can search for objects that have a specific tag attached and delete objects.

 **state**\
 &nbsp;&nbsp;a set of Object with\